ilyas6773/pongremake/README.md

 ## Install

 ```
-To install this game you will need LOVE2D installed on your machine
+to launch this game you will need LOVE2D installed on your machine
 ```

 ## Author